Carlosrincong/GCP-Cloud-Engineer/CE/README.md

         2. G2: G2 are available on the Intel Cascade Lake CPU platform
         ![acelerator-optimized-vm](/img/acelerator-optimized-vm.png)

     Custom machine types are ideal for the following scenarios: When you have workloads that are not a good fit for the predefined machine types that are available to you.
 Or when you have workloads that require more processing power or more memory, but don't need all of the upgrades that are provided by the next larger predefined machine type.
 It costs slightly more to use a custom machine type than an equivalent predefined machine type, and there are still some limitations.
+- Images (boot disk image):
+Premium images will have per-second charges after a 1-minute minimum, with exceptions.
+It price vary with the machine type.
+Custom images by either pre-configuring and pre-installing software or importing images from your own premises, cloud provider or workstation.
+Machine image is a resource that stores all the configuration, metadata, permissions, and data required to create a virtual machine.
+You can use a machine image in many system maintenance scenarios, such as creation, backup and recovery, and instance cloning.
+Machine images are the most ideal resources for disk backups as well as instance cloning and replication.
+The image includes: Boot loader, operating system, file system structure, software and customizations

 ## VM Lifecycle